Dr. Dornechia Carter, a Dallas-area dermatologist, says she has had patients try several unusual methods in their quest to be all-natural.

 “A lot of patients will come in and bring the products they use,” she says.
 “That’s very helpful, but what happens is they have these huge bags of stuff.
 They’ll pour it out on the counter, and it’ll be 15 different products.

 “When patients ask me what I use, I say I use a face wash, a moisturizer and a tretinoin-based acne product,” she says.
-“If I don’t keep it simple, how do I ask patients to do things that are so complicated?”• Give it time.
-Carter says another issue is that people aren’t using a product long enough.
+“If I don’t keep it simple, how do I ask patients to do things that are so complicated?”

 “They’re looking for something that fixes their skin next week,” she says.
 “You really should give it six weeks to see if it’s going to work for you.”• Watch what you eat.
 Many skin issues start from within, Wilson says.
 She urges her patients to eat more vegetables and avoid fried foods.
 She also says patients should limit the amount of animal products they eat because they’re harder for the body to eliminate.